opentok/opentok-android-sdk-samples/README.md

                              OpenTok Android SDK Samples
 ===========================

-This is a basic sample app that shows the most basic features of the [OpenTok Android SDK 2.3](http://tokbox.com/opentok/libraries/client/android/).
+This is a basic sample app that shows the most basic features of the [OpenTok Android SDK](http://tokbox.com/opentok/libraries/client/android/).

 *Important:* Read "Testing the sample app" below for information on configuring and testing the sample app.